In this article

 4. Creates Timeless Fashion Products That Can Be Worn on a Daily Basis

-Kate Spade’s runway shows standout because of its cheerful atmosphere.
-Its models wear kitchy handbags, and fashionable ensembles that can be worn in a day-to-day basis.
+Kate Spade's runway shows stand out because of its cheerful atmosphere.
+Its models wear kitchy handbags, and fashionable ensembles that can be worn on a day-to-day basis.
 The outfits are fun, feminine and flirty; and their style seems like a classic.

 "Kate Spade is one of the few shows that you can come to and actually feel like, ‘Oh, I maybe can wear that as a regular human being!'"
 Jessica Morgan, Fug Girl #2, in an interview with Racked.
 "It feels more relatable to my life than anything else I see on the runway.
 Like, I love that coat," she said, pointing to a white tailored jacket with big black buttons, accented with a giant bow.
 "I would take that off of her and bring it home if I could."

 Another great thing about Kate Spade is that its not just for young adults in New York.
 There are styles for working women, suburban housewives and party girls; as well as teenagers and moms.

 It caters to the style of the Kate Spade woman, so it'll always sell classy handbags and colorful kitten heels.
 It'll jump on new fashion trends too, but only if it fits the quirky style of its brand.

 While its products are a bit pricy—bags run from $300 to $400 and heels are priced around $200—its price points are significantly cheaper than luxury brands.
 This means that for shoppers who can't quite afford Gucci or Chanel, Kate Spade is a great alternative.